 - Has education programs for the Colleges of Medicine, Pharmacy, Nursing and Health Professions

-- Doctor of Occupational Therapy program began in 2020
+- Doctor of Occupational Therapy program, offered in conjunction with the University of Arkansas

 - 50 Pediatric Subspecialty Clinics